d0pemine/AR-Sunda-Card/README.md

 # AR-Sunda-Card
-making a augmented reality game that shows "Aksara Sunda" from a marker
+making an augmented reality game that shows "Aksara Sunda" from a marker